What is the American Express Centurion card? What does it cost and what are the benefits in the UK?

 This includes a free Priority Pass membership that gets you and a guest free entry into any of the 1,300 airport lounges in the Priority Pass network.

-You also get access to Amex’s own Centurion airport lounges, including the Heathrow Centurion lounge in Terminal 3 which is expected to open when T3 is back in use.
+You also get access to Amex’s own Centurion airport lounges, including the Heathrow Centurion lounge in Terminal 3 which we reviewed here.
 Whilst Platinum cardholders can take up to two guests, if you have Centurion you can take your entire immediate family.

 Centurion cardholders also get a complimentary glass of champagne or top-shelf whisky at Centurion lounges.
 There is also generally a table reserved for Centurion cardholders which can be useful given how busy the lounges can get.

-Amex Centurion also gets you into Plaza Premium lounges, as well as the Eurostar Business Premier lounges and Delta Sky Club lounges.
+Amex Centurion also gets you into Plaza Premium lounges, as well as the Eurostar Business Premier lounges, Delta Sky Club lounges and various Lufthansa lounges.

 Additional benefits at top-end hotels